-HAVANA, JULY !((Reuters) hited States.
-Athough a specific package Angola will visit Cuba soon at According to ship, similar to that in Mozam- civil war.
-About 12,000 Cuban Kensington, Md. undergoing training in Mozam-Another meeting, possibly bique, Zambia and Tanzania, guaranteed floor price for a urged an internationally sup-white farmer's land.
-This would ported formula that would pro-enable the farmer to keep his land, assured that he would be able to sell it at a fixed price.
-Similar proposals affecting bave been rejected by Mr. 18 months.
-This position is supported by Mr. tion of Angola.
-LISBON, July 19 (AP)-The lease the body of the exeucted informed mercenary Daniel Gearhart An Embassy spokesman said How to keep yourself busy while The Itkins are redoing vour office THE NEW YORK TIMES, TUESDAY, JULY 20, 1976 Ex-U.S. Aide Accuses the Government Of Neglecting Sea-Law Negotiations By LESLIE H. GELB Special to The New York Times WASHINGTON, July 19-A former top United States representative to the United Nations Conference on the Law of the Sea has charged the Ford Administration with "a failure of leadership" in those negotiations and with having violated American treaty obligations.
-John Norton Moore, previ-ously the second-ranking official in the delegation to the conference, said in an inter-view that Secretary of State Henry A. Kissinger "has given only minimal attention to the law of the sea negotiation, and during the more than three years I was associated with the effort his principal involvement was to deliver two speeches on the subject." the subject."
-But an Under Secretary of State, Carlyle E. Maw, main-tained that Mr. Kissinger was "intimately involved" in the negotiations, and that progress the subject.
-Mr. Kissinger and Mr. Maw are on the public record as agree-ing, that when this bill goes travene provisions of the con-travene provisions of the con-Mr. Ford Administration had had been made since Mr. Moore resigned in March.
-But he did not deny that President Ford's signature on a bill extending American fishing limits to 200 miles had been a treaty violation.
-Session Resumes Aug.
-2 Mr. Moore and all other officials interviewed maintained that the bill, when put into effect in March 1977, would violate the 1958 Geneva con-ventions on fishing and conservation of the living resources of the high seas.
+LISBON, July 19 (AP)-The lease the body of the exeucted informed mercenary Daniel Gearhart An Embassy spokesman said "Ireland: A Terrible Beauty" by Jill and Leon Uris.

+How to keep yourself busy while The Itkins are redoing vour office Ex-U.S. Aide Accuses the Government Of Neglecting Sea-Law Negotiations By LESLIE H. GELB WASHINGTON, July 19-A former top United States representative to the United Nations Conference on the Law of the Sea has charged the Ford Administration with "a failure of leadership" in those negotiations and with having violated American treaty obligations.

+John Norton Moore, previously the second-ranking official in the delegation to the conference, said in an inter-view that Secretary of State Henry A. Kissinger "has given only minimal attention to the law of the sea negotiation, and during the more than three years I was associated with the effort his principal involvement was to deliver two speeches on the subject." had been made since Mr. Moore resigned in March.
+But he did not deny that President Ford's signature on a bill extending American fishing limits to 200 miles had been a treaty viola- Session Resumes Aug.
+2 Mr. Moore and all other officials interviewed maintained that the bill, when put into effect in March 1977, would violate the 1958 Geneva conventions on fishing and conservation of the living resources of the high seas.
 The current round of the sea-law conference is set to resume in New York on Aug.
 2, with about 1,500 representatives from 156 countries par-ticipating.
 The round began in Caracas, Venezuela, in 1974.
-At stake in the negotiations are naval transit rights through straits, the rights of nations to fishery stocks and oil reserves off their shores, access to cop-per and nickel from the deep seabed, pollution and scientific research.
-The conference has reached the point of working on a single draft treaty text with over 400 articles, but diplomats do not expect that final treaty can be concluded in less than a vear.
-Mr. Moore, who is now diector of the Center for Oce ventions that provide for free-Mr. Ford signed it.
-The Admin-dom of fishing on the high seas istration has not explained the and that stipulate criteria for legal basis of its reversal. taking unilateral action when coastal fishing stocks endangered.
+At stake in the negotiations are naval transit rights through straits, the rights of nations to fishery stocks and oil reserves off their shores, access to cop-per and nickel from the deep seabed, pollution and scientific The conference has reached the point of working on a single draft treaty text with over 400 articles, but diplomats do not expect that final treaty can be concluded in less than a Mr. Moore, who is now diector of the Center for Oce

+Associated Press John Norton Moore But an Under Secretary of State, Carlyle E. Maw, maintained that Mr. Kissinger was 'ing, that when this bill goes into force in 1977, it would connegotiations, and that progress travene provisions of the conposed the bill publicly until Mr. Ford since Mr. Moore ventions that provide for free-Mr. Ford signed it.
+The Admindom of fishing on the high seas istration has not explained the and that stipulate criteria for legal basis of its reversal. taking unilateral action when coastal fishing stocks endangered.

 Mr. Moore said:

 "The coastal fish stocks could and should have been protected sooner under a lawful alternative bill recommended by the State Department law of the sea office over a year before the President signed the bill."
-Other officials contended that the alternative bill offered by Mr. Moore would have proved unworkable and would not have been acceptable to the Congressional majority that fa-vored the bill that was enacted.
+Other officials contended that the alternative bill offered by Mr. Moore would have proved unworkable and would not have been acceptable to the Congressional majority that favored the bill that was enacted.
 Mr. Moore noted, and others confirmed, nonetheless, that all Administration legal experts have urged the President to veto the bill.
-President Ford signed the bill in the middle of the New Hamppresidential shire primary.
-Fishing in waters near New Mr. Kissinger and Mr. Maw are Hampshire by the Soviet Union are TREES, LAKES, GREEN GRASS.
+President Ford signed the bill in the middle of the New Hamppresidential primary.
+Mr. Kissinger and Mr. Maw are Hampshire by the Soviet Union are TREES, LAKES, GREEN GRASS.
 THE FRESH AIR FUND